 Pine Gully Trail is a 5.6 mile moderately trafficked out and back trail located near Seabrook, Texas that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Sitting along side Pine Gully park is Carothers Coastal garden that can be rented out for events.
 It features and old spanish style home and water front grounds with enchanting gardens.
 Perfect for weddings, very romantic.
 Be prepared to stray from your course as there are many primitive side trails and things to explore.
 You wont regret it.
 Great family day trip.
 Work up an appetite and head to Tookies a local favorite for one of the best hamburgers you will ever eat.

 Nice trail.
 Two bathrooms and multiple water fountains.
 Great for taking the dogs on a long walk.
 Follows a semi busy road for a spell so you'll need to be a little careful.
 The pier is beautiful.

 This trail is a little overgrown in some places, but very fun.
 While the trail is a long a road for a couple miles, it is separated by tree lines and heavy enough that you can't even see the road at some points.

 A significant portion is also along Bayous and there are plenty of wildlife to see.

 The only negative is that trail markings are a little vague and there aren't any maps to help orient yourself.